 Employees were free in deciding when to exercise their stock options (the exercise windows being the only given restriction).
-Immediate exercise is a binary variable that reflects the exercise behavior of option holders and documents how early they actually exercise their options.
+Immediate exercise is a binary variable that reflects the exercise behavior of an option holder and documents how early he actually exercised his options.
 It takes the value 1 if an employee exercised his options during the first exercise window.
-Correspondingly, it takes the value 0 if he did not exercise his options during the first window.
-This reflects both the case that an employee has not yet exercised any of his stock options and the case that options were exercised in the second, third, fourth or fifth window.
+Correspondingly, it takes the value 0 if he did not exercise during the first window.
+The latter contains both the case that an employee has not yet exercised any of his stock options and the case that options were exercised in the second, third, fourth or fifth window.
 If options were exercised in more than one window, the variable takes the value 1 if the majority of options were exercised in the first window.
 The variable is based on the transaction data provided by the company.

 When individuals exercise their ESOs, they acquire the underlying company stock and pay the strike price.
-Option recipients can sell these acquired shares immediately to log in the difference between the market price of the stock at the date of exercise and the strike price.
-The immediate sale of shares can also be realized by cashless exercise, a procedure in which a brokerage firm delivers the difference between strike and market price at exercise to the employee.
-Alternatively, employees may decide not to sell acquired shares and keep them in their private stock portfolios.
-To characterize employees' stock selling behavior, we use a binary variable named acquired stock.
+Option recipients can sell these shares immediately to log in the difference between the stock price at the exercise date and the strike price.29 Alternatively, they may decide not to sell acquired shares and keep them in their private stock portfolios.
+To characterize the stock selling behavior of an individual employee, we use a binary variable named acquired stock.
 It takes the value 1 if an individual sold his purchased shares by the day of filling in the questionnaire (either by paying the strike price and selling the shares or by cashless exercise), and 0 otherwise.
 The variable is based on self-reported data collected by our questionnaire.

 A variable that is closely related to acquired stock is denoted required stock investment.
-Recall that before being granted their ESOs, employees had to buy one share of company stock for every ten options they received.
-Employees were restricted from selling these shares between the date of the option grant and the beginning of the vesting period (i.e. between July and August 2000 and May 2003).
+Recall that before being granted his ESOs, an employee had to buy one share of company stock for every ten options he received.
+Employees were restricted from selling these shares during the vesting period (i.e. between July/August 2000 and May 2003).
 From the inception of the vesting period onwards, employees were free in trading their initial stock investments.
-Required stock investment is a binary variable that takes the value 1 if an employee sold his stock investment (RSI) by the day of participating in the questionnaire, and correspondingly 0 if he did not sell it.
-We use this measure based on self-reported information provided by employees.
+Required stock investment is a binary variable which takes the value 1 if an employee sold his stock investment (RSI) by the day of participating in our questionnaire, and correspondingly 0 if he did not sell it.
+We use this measure based on self-reported information.